 Let’s assume that you are contributing the full amount of $2,600 per year and your tax rate is 28%.
 You effectively save $728 from taxes, $2,550 * 28%.
 Your actual out-of-pocket expense is $1,872.

 One drawback of the FSA is that you must use the entire amount in the same tax year.
 Otherwise, you can lose your savings.
 Some employers may allow up to 2.5 months of grace period or $500 of rollover in the next year.
 With that in mind, if you plan for significant medical expenses, medication purchases or surgery, the FSA is a great way to make some savings.

 10. Health Spending Account

 A health savings account (HSA) is a tax-exempt medical savings account available to taxpayers who are enrolled in a high-deductible health plan (HDHP) The funds contributed to this account are not subject to federal income tax at the time of deposit.
 Unlike a flexible spending account (FSA), HSA funds roll over and accumulate year over year if not spent.
 HSA owners can use the funds to pay for qualified medical expenses at any time without tax liability or penalty.
-The annual contribution limits are $3,350 per person, $6,750 per family and additional $1,000 if 55 or older.
-The owner of HSA can invest the funds similarly to IRA account and withdraw without penalty when use for medical expenses.
+The annual contribution limits are $3,350 per person, $6,750 per family and an additional $1,000 if 55 or older.
+The owner of HSA can invest the funds similarly to IRA account and withdraw without penalty when used for medical expenses.

 11. Disability insurance